pau1ie/Booklet/documents/user/usage.rst

 .. image:: ../_static/custom_format.png

 You can set a custom paper format that is not listed in `Paper format` table.
-The front is the width and the back is the height of the format.
+The first number is the width and the second is the height of the paper.
-The default value is the original paper size or predefined paper format in basic options.
+The default value is the original paper size or the paper format selected in the basic options (above).
 See paper format reference in :code:`Help -> Paper Format` popup.